 - Shaheen Sardar Ali (Professor of Law, Warwick)

 - Aina Khan (Head of the Islamic and Asian Department, Duncan Lewis Solicitors)

 - Dr Frederica Sona (Collegio Carlo Alberto and Max Planck Institute

-The conference is free to delegates, with lunch and refreshments being provided.
+The conference is free, with lunch and refreshments provided for delegates.
 Please register for the conference via the Conference Eventbite webpage.

 We might be able to offer travel/accommodation bursaries for some PhD candidates and early career researchers.